Jan 23rd to 30th 2024

 - Expert training following the Gaucho Derby Academy syllabus to immerse you into the world of the longest and toughest horse races on the planet.

-- "Classroom" time to learn about navigation, technique, medical and veterinary protocols.
-As far as possible these are practical horse back experiences.
+- "Classroom" time to learn about navigation, local riding technique, medical and veterinary protocols.
+As far as possible these are practical horseback experiences.

-- A variety of Argentine horses including all tack and Gaucho Derby custom design saddles.
+- A variety of Argentine horses, plus all tack and Gaucho Derby custom design saddles.

 - Equine vets on hand helping with training and ensuring horse welfare.